 The final photo shows my friend Robin's sukkah, built according to these plans prior to being decorated.
 I think she found it an easy plan to follow.

-Words to the wise: If you are storing your sukkah for a year, check the glued "T"s and the corner connections.
+Words to the wise: If you are storing your sukkah for a year, check the glued "T"s and the corner connections each year before building.
 Super glue is super - but it needs to be checked over.
 You can also use PVC cement - but get the clear kind.
 Whatever you use, make sure the connections haven't come loose.
 If they have, just re-glue or use a stronger glue.